Pre-Law

 RAICHLE PRE-LAW CENTER

-Attend comprehensive presentation by Raichle Center Director Robert Klump and Desmond Law Society board member Stacey Moar, Esq. at which various aspects of the law school application process and the legal profession will be addressed.
+Attend comprehensive presentation by the Raichle Center Director covering the following aspects of the law school application process and the legal profession.
 All pre-law students are invited to attend.
 Fall

 One-on-one advisement sessions with Raichle Pre-Law Center Director on the law school application process, including: whether and when to retake the LSAT; strategies for enhancing chances for admission at particular law schools; negotiating scholarship and financial aid offers; selecting which law school to attend.
 Fall/Spring